saheedm/MASTERS/README.md

 # MASTERS
 This is an android app source for conference based on OPENFOSS openandroid source.
-I took it as a base and developed for Microchip India MASTERs.
+I took it as a base and developed for Microchip India MASTERs as POC.